 Monetary judgments can be enforced by attaching the properties of the debtor.
-Judgments requiring conducts by debtor can be enforced by obtaining an indirect compulsory order under which the debtor must pay penalties for disobedience of the judgment.
+Judgments requiring the conduct of the debtor can be enforced by obtaining an indirect compulsory order under which the debtor must pay penalties for disobedience of the judgment.